trip1ech/trip1ech.github.io/cv.md

 **EPFL (Swiss Federal Institute of Technology, Lausanne)**
 M.S. in Digital Humanities (09.2024 - Present)

+- Also received offers for DS-related programs from Imperial / Umich / NUS..

+- Course: Applied Data Analysis, Machine Learning for DH, Foundations of DH, Image Processing for Earth Observation, Fundamentals of electric circuits and systems

 **National Taiwan University**
 B.S. in Geography - Geoinformation Track (09.2019 - 06.2023)